Think of the inside environment

 Another important tip is not to discount the older apartments!
 Many buyers assume newer is better, but this isn’t always the case.
 Older apartments could have bigger rooms, larger living areas and possibly with a lighter price tag.

-If you’ve found a few apartments you think would be a great investment, looking at the valuation trends could help determine the area for potential better returns.
+If you’ve found a few apartments you think would be a great investment, looking at the valuation trends could help determine the area for potentially better returns.